dfmoralesb/MPE_tutorials/README.md

 ### * Requirements (data)

-All data for analyses and output will be located in
+All data for analyses and output will be located in the workstation.
+If not, the tutorial will show you exactly the location of the data.

-	/data_tmp/USERNAME/data
+	/data_tmp/$USERNAME/data

 ## Tutorials